a-asaker/p2pchat/README.md

 # About
-  p2p(Peer To Peer) Chat Project ,, Is A Server-client Chat Project That Can Handle Only One Client .
-  Coded By : a-asaker
+  p2p(Peer To Peer) Chat Project ,, Is A Server-client Chat Project That Can Handle Only One Client .\n Coded By : a-asaker

  # How To Use :